ArcticEcho/DRG-BP-Mod-Manager/README.md

-# BP Mod Loader
+# BP Mod Manager

-The mod loader provides a platform for mod developers to get their BluePrint mods loaded into the game.
-The loader requires mod files to be uniquely named following a set style `ModXXX`, where `XXX` is the mod ID, a number starting from 001 and currently ranging to 100 (including the prefixed 0s).
+The mod manager provides a platform for mod developers to get their BluePrint mods loaded into the game, and lets users interact with them via an in-game GUI.
+The manager requires mod files to be placed in the `Content/_ModBPs` folder in your UE project, following a set naming style: `ModXXX`, where `XXX` is the mod ID (a number starting from 001 and currently ranging to 100, including the prefixed 0s).

 ## Mod IDs